Akylas/OSS-DocumentScanner/Readme.md

 * `yarn`
 * `ns run android --no-hmr --env.devlog` (replace by `ios` for iOS...)

-This will run the app on the first discovered device or emulator.
+This should run the app on the first discovered device or emulator.